graphdr/visualizing-data/cm/cm101-data-basics.md

   - Manually open the file and examine the contents
   - Based on the structure you see, use `read_excel()` to input the data into R
-  - Write the CSV file to your `data` directory
+  - Write the CSV file to your `data-raw` directory with the filename `nsn-extract-5-9-18.csv`.
+At this point, I consider the CSV file raw data, just as if we have used our script to webscrape it directly.

 In addition,